-Now that we’ve reached the halfway mark of Q1 in 2021, how are your financial projections shaping up?
+Now that we’ve reached the end of Q1 in 2022, how are your financial projections shaping up?

 Do Your Homework